Polish culture, traditions & achievements

-Our 4th annual Polish Festival brings you live music and dance performances, workshops, exhibits, authentic Polish food, children’s activities and more.
+Our 4th annual Polish Festival Seattle brings you live music & dance, workshops, exhibits, authentic Polish food, kid’s activities and more.
 This year we showcase the unique culture of Polish Highlanders and the splendor of the Polish Tatra Mountains.
 The festival is produced by the Polish Home Foundation and the Polish Home Association of Seattle in partnership with the Seattle Center.

 Featured Performer: Siumni